 Now that you have all of your jewelry safely packed, the question remains: do you put it on the truck with the movers or keep them with you?

-While most reputable movers are insured, and do everything they can to ensure the safety of your items, the fact is that accidents do happen and things do get lost, which is why it’s recommended that you bring your jewelry along with you when moving to be sure.
+While most reputable movers are insured and do everything they can to ensure the safety of your items, the fact is that accidents do happen and things do get lost, which is why it’s recommended that you bring your jewelry along with you when moving to be sure.
 Even if the movers had lost your jewelry and reimbursed you the money, no amount of money is going to replace those priceless heirlooms and sentimental pieces.
 If for some reason you have to put your jewelry on the truck, pack it conspicuously, which means don’t put a label on it that reads, MY VALUABLE JEWELRY.

-If you make sure to take accurate inventory of all your jewelry and pack each item well, you should have no trouble getting your valuables from point A to point B safely with everything intact.
+If you make sure to take an accurate inventory of all your jewelry and pack each item well, you should have no trouble getting your valuables from point A to point B safely with everything intact.